 - Send me photos from Instagram, Pinterest or the web.
-I can recreate the style through the original artist in the image if I can find them, through a local artist, or through the studio using fonts.
+I can create it through the original artist or create a unique work in the studio using fonts.

 After your order is placed and paid your artwork will be started.
 If it's font-based artwork I'll provide 1-2 options for you to look at.
 You'll receive that artwork proof to approve and provide feedback on.
 If you requests revisions, I do them.
 When you give your final OK and the sign is made.